kubernetes/community/sig-scalability/slos/dns_programming_latency.md

 - The SLI for DNS publishing should remain constant independent of the number of records.
-For example, in a headless service with thousands of pods the time between the pod being assigned an IP and the time DNS makes that IP availabe in the service's A/AAAA record(s) should be statisitically consistent for the first Pod and the last Pod.
+For example, in a headless service with thousands of pods the time between the pod being assigned an IP and the time DNS makes that IP available in the service's A/AAAA record(s) should be statisitically consistent for the first Pod and the last Pod.